 "a) A national of one of the States who, with respect to the same period of work, would be subject to the laws of the both States shall remain subject for such period to the laws of the State of which he is national and shall be exempt from the laws of the State of which is not national".

-Therefore it is clear that the American citizen who works in Italy for an American company is subject to the American social security coverage.
+Therefore it is clear that the American citizen who works in Italy for an American company is subject to the US social security coverage.

-If the American citizen was also an Italian citizen (thus having double citizenship), we would have to apply art.
+If the US citizen is also an Italian citizen (thus having double citizenship), we would have to apply art.
 7, paragraph 4, letter b) of the Convention:

 "b) A national of Italy or a national of both States who, with respect to the same period of work, would be subject to the laws of both States shall, for such period, elect to remain subject to the laws of one of the States and shall be exempt from the laws of the other State".